Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 ~~~

-If you would like to display an exported value such as index we get the value of index and se it as a local variable called i then use interpolation to print it out.
+To display an exported value such as index we get the value of index and set it as a local variable called 'i' then use interpolation to print it out.

 ~~~
 <ul>